devvictrix/py-pixel-bot/README.md

 *   **Performance Optimization:** Selective analysis ensures only necessary computations are performed during bot runtime.
 *   **Interfaces:**
     *   **Command-Line Interface (CLI):** For running bots and launching GUI tools.
-    *   **Full GUI Profile Editor (v3.0.0 - In Progress):** Comprehensive `CustomTkinter`-based GUI for creating, editing, and managing all aspects of profiles (settings, regions, templates, rules with all parameters and structures).
+    *   **Full GUI Profile Editor (v3.0.0 - In Progress):** Comprehensive `CustomTkinter`-based GUI for creating, editing, and managing all aspects of profiles (settings, regions, templates, rules with all parameters and structures, including input validation).
     *   **Simple Region Selector GUI:** A focused tool for graphically defining screen regions.
 *   **Comprehensive Logging:** Detailed, persistent, and configurable logs for diagnostics and monitoring.